atimelikethis/name_generator/README.md

 A new Flutter project.

 # Note:
-You need Android Studio latest version preferably to use this framework successfully.
+You need Android Studio latest version preferably to run this framework successfully.